 Ultimately, technology at GEMS World Academy Switzerland is about helping children to develop their creativity, inventiveness and personal skills.
 This means your child will leave GWAS with a high level of technological, media and web literacy, together with the enquiring, inquisitive and evidence-based skills needed to solve problems and make well-informed decisions.

 Our World Language Learning Centre (WLLC) teaches over 11 languages to children and adults.
-It is open to the public as well as our families, with Wednesday afternoon English language classes being especially popular with francophone students in the community.
+It is open to the public as well as our families, with Wednesday English language classes being especially popular with francophone students in the community.